Ministry of Charles-Maurice de Talleyrand-Périgord

-The Ministry of Charles-Maurice de Talleyrand-Périgord was formed on 9 July 1815 after the second Bourbon Restoration under King Louis XVIII of France.
+The Ministry of Charles-Maurice de Talleyrand-Périgord was formed on 9 July 1815 after the second Bourbon Restoration under King Louis XVIII.

 It replaced the French Provisional Government of 1815 that had been formed when Napoleon abdicated after the Battle of Waterloo.

 The cabinet was dissolved on 26 September 1815 and replaced by the First ministry of Armand-Emmanuel du Plessis de Richelieu.

 Formation and actions

 The Prince of Talleyrand was again called to form a government by Louis XVIII, after the arrival of the King in Saint-Denis on 7 July.

 Talleyrand formally formed his government on 9 July, keeping for himself the office of Minister of Foreign Affairs.
 The cabinet was composed mainly of Doctrinaires, liberal royalists who formed a moderate group inside the Chamber of Deputies, opposed to the more radical Ultras.

 However, after 2 months and 17 days, Tallayrand resigned for three reasons: